Kurt Martti Wallenius: Winter War

-In the Winter War, Wallenius commanded Finnish troops in Lapland.
-When the Winter War began, the Commander-in-Chief of Finnish troops Mannerheim appointed Wallenius as the commander of the Lapland Group.
-The troops under his command, though outnumbered, repulsed Soviet troops at Salla and Petsamo.
-Once the front in Lapland had stabilized, Wallenius handed the command over to Swedish volunteers under Lieutenant General Ernst Linder in February 1940.
-Wallenius and most of his troops were sent to the southernmost point of the front to western shore of the Bay of Viipuri, where the Red Army had crossed the frozen gulf.
-Wallenius protested this new assignment, thinking he was being punished for his past sins.
-The situation was critical and terrain totally different from what Wallenius and his men were used to.
-Wallenius failed to prevent the Red Army from gaining a foothold from the western shore of the bay, and there were reports that he was drinking heavily.
-Wallenius was dishonorably discharged in early March 1940, after only three days in command, and replaced by Lieutenant General Karl Lennart Oesch.
-Wallenius was removed from the Defence Forces officer lists.
+In the Winter War, the Commander-in-Chief of the Finnish forces, Mannerheim, appointed Wallenius commander of the Lapland Group.
+The troops under his command, though outnumbered, halted the unexpectedly strong Soviet attack in the north, repulsing Soviet forces at Salla and Petsamo.
+The general, who became known as the "saviour of Lapland", saw his independent press communiqués cool relations with Mannerheim, however.

+Once the front in Lapland had stabilized, Wallenius handed command over to Swedish volunteers under Lieutenant General Ernst Linder in February 1940.
+He was transferred to the post of commander of the coastal army group on the Bay of Viipuri, where the Red Army had crossed the frozen gulf.
+The situation was critical and the terrain very different from what Wallenius and his men were used to.
+Wallenius failed to prevent the Red Army from gaining a foothold on the western shore of the bay.
+In early March 1940, after only a few days in command, he was transferred to the reserve and replaced by Lieutenant General Karl Lennart Oesch.
+He never received another command.